ABCF Constitution – Bylaws

 4. Encouraged to stay in touch with the FC and PC.

-5. Attend a conference (with the exception of PC members).
+5. Attend conferences (with the exception of PC members).
 At the start of each ABCF conference, those FC members present shall decide if absent FC members shall be allowed proxy votes.

 6. Voting on Support Group applications (with the exception of PC members).